-The Ekkó doors dobble shape with a tube in the front and bands inside makes them very strong
+The EKKÓ doors double shape with a tube in the front and bands inside makes them very strong

-The Ekkó trawl doors are wing-like formed.
+The EKKÓ trawl doors are wing-like formed.
 That's a novelty which has many benefits over traditional single plate trawl doors.
-The Ekkó doors use the Bernoulli effect to spread themselves because of the wing like streamline shape.
+The EKKÓ doors use the Bernoulli effect to spread themselves on much less angle of attack.
 That is how they save energy and oil while fishing.

 Here you can read our latest news.
 Development, new products and service.

 Velkomin í heimsókn á úti sýningarstand okkar þar sem við sýnum EKKÓ Semi MAR hlera 7,9m2 sem er opinn að framan